akashdip2001/Splitra/README.md

 ### Will the exported video be exactly like the original? ✅ YES !!

-#### The code is doing a byte-level binary copy — it reads raw bytes during split ('rb') and writes raw bytes during recombine ('wb').
+#### The code is doing a byte-level binary copy — it reads raw bytes during split ( `rb` ) and writes raw bytes during recombine ( `wb` ).
 No encoding, decoding, compression, or re-muxing is happening.
 The chunks are simply concatenated back in order.

 #### This means the output file will be bit-for-bit identical to the original.
 Same size, same quality, same everything.